 Individuals experiencing Thanatophobia are likely to be diagnosed with a generalised anxiety disorder.
 However, the fact that your symptoms and feelings of anxiety are in some way related to fears of death and dying will be noted.
 Some individuals with Thanatophobia may also experience anxiety relating to other issues.

 Medication can be used to treat Thanatophobia but can only help with some symptoms.
 For example, antidepressants can be prescribed for depression and anxiety arising from fear of death and dying.
 However, medication cannot ‘cure’ Thanatophobia.

-Cognitive behavioral therapy (CBT) has been shown to be effective in the treatment of generalized anxiety disorder.
-This form of talking therapy combines both cognitive and behavioral therapies.
-Cognitive therapy helps you to understand how our thoughts can affect your feelings and mood, while behavioral therapy is used to identify the links between your behaviors and thoughts.
+Cognitive behavioural therapy (CBT) has been shown to be effective in the treatment of generalised anxiety disorder.
+This form of talking therapy combines both cognitive and behavioural therapies.
+Cognitive therapy helps you to understand how our thoughts can affect your feelings and mood, while behavioural therapy is used to identify the links between your behaviours and thoughts.

 Relaxation techniques, such as meditation and breathing techniques, can also help to relieve the psychical symptoms of Thanatophobia.